HZAUProgrammer/SparkAligner/README.md

 ```

 ### Building
-Make sure to clone the project using `git clone --recursive`, as BWA is
+Make sure to clone the project using `git clone --recursive`, as it uses
-a submodule.
+submodules.
 The JAR can be built by using `make`.

 ### Adding new modules